 Alt + X = numpad 2

 That way you can jump in and get a strong grasp of Dota 2 strategy.
 So let’s jump into the Dota 2 map a bit more.
-It’s been suddenly changed over time and we’ll continue changing but it still resembles the same square map that we’ve loved for over a decade.
-Like we covered in the previous video the map is roughly split down the middle between the two teams and there’s pathways between the two bases which are the three lanes each lane was spun Lane creeps by each team and they’re going to charge down the lanes towards the enemy base and attack any enemies in their path which often results in lane creeps battling enemy Lane creeps.
+It’s been suddenly changed over time and we’ll continue changing, but it still resembles the same square map that we’ve loved for over a decade.
+The map is roughly split down the middle between the two teams, and there’s pathways between the two bases which are the three lanes.
+Each lane was spun Lane creeps by each team, and they’re going to charge down the lanes towards the enemy base, and attack any enemies in their path which often results in lane creeps battling enemy Lane creeps.

 You’d probably guess that destroying your enemies barracks will make their creeps weaker or not spawn at all.
 But in reality it just makes your creeps stronger.
 They have more health points damage and they give your opponents less resources when killed.
 That means your creeps will naturally defeat an enemy wave and slowly push towards the enemy throne over time without any player interaction.
 If you destroy all three sets of barracks then your creeps become mega creeps which are an even stronger version of creeps than you previously had.
 They can often end the game by themselves and make a comeback extremely unlikely.